tuplejump/stargate-core/docs/source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^
 A row index with name 'person_idx' can be created on a table named 'PERSON' is created like so::

-	CREATE CUSTOM INDEX person_idx ON PERSON(meta) USING 'com.tuplejump.stargate.RowIndex' WITH options =
+	CREATE CUSTOM INDEX person_idx ON PERSON(stargate) USING 'com.tuplejump.stargate.RowIndex' WITH options =
 	{
 	        'sg_options':'{